 A NEW BOOK BY LISA NAJAVITS

-Lisa's newest book is Finding Your Best Self.
+Lisa's newest book, published in 2019, is Finding Your Best Self.
 Recovery from Addiction, Trauma, or Both.

 "This is a terrific book.
 Lucid and eminently practical, it summarizes what Dr. Najavits has learned helps patients in over three decades of practice and research.
 Page upon page, she helps you confront what is